 On the following day, the Yugoslav media referred to Tsakalidis in the most flattering of ways.
 On the cover of an album, Mimis Plessas said that he had discovered the authentic music of Pontos and the beauty within Homer's myths in the music of a very decent and simple musician.

 He also organised concerts abroad and in so doing, helped Greek refugee organisations.

 In 1980, he fell ill while on tour in Germany.
 His tour was cut short and he returned to Greece where his personal battle began.
 The battle lasted for two years and in the process he discovered a love from the general public, a love which softened the pain of his illness.
 Throughout this time, his family, relatives and also friends constantly showed their support by being by his side.
 His last wish was to be buried beside his father.
 His last words were:

 He passed away on the 7th of July 1982.

-In 1995, the Pontian program of ‘Euxinus Lesxi - Radio Station Imathia' request that a section of his home town be renamed to honour him.
-The request is accepted and the public square adjacent to where Kostika made his final appearances is renamed ‘Kostikas Tsakalidis Square'.
-A bust of Kostika is also erected in the square.
+In 1995, the Pontic program ‘Euxinus Lesxi - Radio Station Imathia' requested that a section of his hometown be renamed in his honor.
+The request was accepted and the public square adjacent to where Kostika made his final appearances was renamed ‘Kostikas Tsakalidis Square'.
+A bust of Tsakalidis was also erected in the square.

 Notable people who made reference to Kostika Tsakalidis were: